MANDYTSANG007/cyclistic_case_study/README.md

 ```

 **Preview data** <br>
-Preview the data to perform data consistancy check.
+Preview the data to perform data consistancy check, such as data structure and column names.
 ```
 str(Dec_21)
 str(Jan_22)